-The physical, academic and support facilities for B.Com. and Self-Financing Courses (B.C.A. and M.Com.) are maintained through Government Grants and Self-Financing Funds respectively.
-Any up-keeping and repairs (minor or major) are reported to the Principal by the concerned In-charge and responsible for the facility.
-If the faculty and students experience any issues with the facilities, they have to report to the In-charge or directly to the Principal or write a complaint and put in to the complaint box kept for the purpose.
-Once the issue is raised the maintenance committee or Head Clerk looks into the matter and further procedure is followed.
-The college conducts orientation sessions for B.Com., B.C.A. and M.Com. students on" How to make use of Physical, Academic and Support Facilities" at the beginning of the academic year.
-During the orientation, faculty underlines the procedures to be followed for utilisation of the facilities.
-The class room cleaning is done by the Multi-Tasking Staff on regular basis as per the duty allotted to them.
+Maintaining Physical, Academic and Support Facilities The physical, academic and support facilities for B. Com and Self Financing Courses (B.C.A. and M. Com.) are maintained through Government Grants and Self Financing Funds respectively.
+Any repairs (minor or major) are reported to the Principal by the In-charge of the facility.
+If any faculty or student experiences any problem with the facility, he has to report to the In-charge or to the Principal or write a complaint and put it in to the complaint box kept for the purpose.
+The class room cleaning is done by the Multi Tasking Staff as allotted.
+Utilising Physical, Academic and Support Facilities The college gives orientation to the B. Com, B.C.A. and M. Com students on Physical, Academic and Support Facilities at the beginning of the academic year.
+The faculty, in the orientation, highlights the procedure to be followed for the utilization of the facilities.
+For instance, the students have to approach the In-charge of the facility.